Alan Turing

-Alan Mathison Turing (/ˈtjʊərɪŋ/; 23 June 1912 – 7 June 1954) was an English mathematician, computer scientist, logician, cryptanalyst, philosopher and theoretical biologist.
-He was highly influential in the development of theoretical computer science, providing a formalisation of the concepts of algorithm and computation with the Turing machine, which can be considered a model of a general-purpose computer.
-Turing is widely considered to be the father of theoretical computer science.
+Alan Mathison Turing (/ˈtjʊərɪŋ/; 23 June 1912 – 7 June 1954) was an English mathematician and logician widely regarded as the father of theoretical computer science.
+He formalised the concepts of algorithm and computation with the Turing machine, a model of a general-purpose computer, and his contributions to cryptanalysis helped the Allies of World War II deciper messages encrypted by the German Enigma machine.
+He also contributed the Turing test to philosophy of artificial intelligence and the Turing pattern concept to mathematical and theoretical biology.

-Born in London, Turing was raised in southern England.
-He graduated from King's College, Cambridge, and in 1938, earned a doctorate degree from Princeton University.
-During World War II, Turing worked for the Government Code and Cypher School at Bletchley Park, Britain's codebreaking centre that produced Ultra intelligence.
-He led Hut 8, the section responsible for German naval cryptanalysis.
-Turing devised techniques for speeding the breaking of German ciphers, including improvements to the pre-war Polish bomba method, an electromechanical machine that could find settings for the Enigma machine.
-He played a crucial role in cracking intercepted messages that enabled the Allies to defeat the Axis powers in the Battle of the Atlantic and other engagements.
+Born in London and raised in southern England, Turing graduated from King's College, Cambridge, and earned a doctorate from Princeton University in 1938.
+During World War II, he worked at the Government Code and Cypher School at Bletchley Park, Britain's codebreaking centre, and focused on decrypting German naval messages as the head of Hut 8.
+His techniques improved on the pre-war Polish bomba method and hastened cryptanalysis of the Enigma ciphering system.
+The resulting intelligence, known as Ultra, proved helpful in the Battle of the Atlantic.
+After the war, Turing joined the National Physical Laboratory, where he designed the Automatic Computing Engine, an early stored-program computer.